 Epic Waters Indoor Waterpark

-Looking to cool off while having an amazing time as a family?
+Looking to cool off while having an amazing time as a family? you won’t want to miss the epic indoor water parks in Dallas!
 My family highly recommends Epic Waters Indoor Waterpark.
 As the name suggests, this water park is indoors—meaning it is open year-round—and the place is surprisingly large for such an attraction.

 Whether you prefer wave pools or water slides, there is something at Epic Waters for you.
 The lazy river carries guests around the place, the FlowRider allows guests to try their hand at surfing, and the kiddie play area with interactive water features is tons of fun for little ones.